-Very exceptionally, if an offence of Gross Misconduct is extremely serious an employee can be dismissed immediately without a meeting.
+Very exceptionally, if an offence of Gross Misconduct is extremely serious an employee can be dismissed immediately without a meeting, only if the employee refuses to attend after reasonable attempts.
 In this situation a letter setting out reasons for dismissal would be sent to the employee offering the opportunity for an appeal hearing.

-3.5 SUSPENSION
+7. SUSPENSION